-date of foundation
+1852 date of foundation

-family-owned by Tanaka Kikinzoku, a Japanese company, established in 1885 industrial sites business offices regions employees worldwide Metalor is the first refiner to be certified by the Responsible Jewellery Council (RJC) Certification System.
+family-owned by Tanaka Kikinzoku, a Japanese company, established in 1885 certifications

+Metalor is the first refiner to be certified by the Responsible Jewellery Council (RJC) Certification System.
 RJC is the leading standards authority in the global watch and jewellery industry and works with members worldwide to create a sustainable supply chain (ethical, human rights, social and environmental standards).